Marilyn Manson shares 'Don't Chase The Dead' video starring Norman Reedus

 Taken from the shock-rocker’s new album ‘We Are Chaos’, the video for the new single stars The Walking Dead actor Norman Reedus.

-In the blood-stained video, directed by Travis Shinn, the pair spend most of their time driving around the streets at night with a mysterious woman in the backseat.
+In the blood-stained video, directed by Travis Shinn, the pair spend most of their time driving around the streets at night with a mysterious woman (played by Manson’s girlfriend Lindsay Usich) in the backseat.

 Manson, bleeding out after an apparent stabbing, argues with Reedus throughout until The Walking Dead actor meets an unfortunate end.